LINs-lab/RDED/README.md

 Contemporary machine learning requires training large neural networks on massive datasets and thus faces the challenges of high computational demands.
 Dataset distillation, as a recent emerging strategy, aims to compress real-world datasets for efficient training.
 However, this line of research currently struggle with large-scale and high-resolution datasets, hindering its practicality and feasibility.
 To this end, we re-examine the existing dataset distillation methods and identify three properties required for large-scale real-world applications, namely, realism, diversity, and efficiency.
 As a remedy, we propose RDED, a novel computationally-efficient yet effective data distillation paradigm, to enable both diversity and realism of the distilled data.
 Extensive empirical results over various neural architectures and datasets demonstrate the advancement of RDED: we can distill the full ImageNet-1K to a small dataset comprising 10 images per class within 7 minutes, achieving a notable 42% top-1 accuracy with ResNet-18 on a single RTX-4090 GPU (while the SOTA only achieves 21% but requires 6 hours).

+## TODOs
+- [ ] Give the format for dataset structuring.
+- [ ] Separate the processes of validation and relabeling.

 ## Usage
 ### Requirements
 ```